Tarek666666/DigitalBazzar-backend/README.md

 DigitalBazzar provides a user-friendly interface and several features for users, including:

 - Add product to cart
-- Filter or search products by brand
+- Filter & search products by brand
 - Sort By Price ASC/DESC
 - Delete product or increase quantity
 - Register for new account and verify email